thycotic/ss-docs/secret-server-setup/installation/installing-sql-server-2016/index.md

    ![image-20200608155119996](images/image-20200608155119996.png)

-1. Click the **OK** button when done to return to the “SQL Server Installation Center” window.
+1. Click the **OK** button when done to return to the "SQL Server Installation Center" window.

 1. In the SQL Server Installation Center window, click the **Installation** link.
 The Installation Window appears: